Retail marketing: Customer service and supporting services

-When making decisions about customer service, the retailer must balance the customer's desire for full-service against the customer's willingness to pay for the cost of delivering supporting services.
-Self-service is a very cost efficient way of delivering services since the retailer harnesses the customers labour power to carry out many of the retail tasks.
-However, many customers appreciate full service and are willing to pay a premium for the benefits of full-service.
+When making decisions about customer service, the retailer balances the customer's requirement for service against the customer's willingness to pay for the cost of those services.
+Self-service reduces costs because the customer performs various retail tasks.
+However, some customers prefer full service and pay more for that level of service.

 A sales assistant's role typically includes greeting customers, providing product and service-related information, providing advice about products available from current stock, answering customer questions, finalising customer transactions and if necessary, providing follow-up service necessary to ensure customer satisfaction.
 For retail store owners, it is extremely important to train personnel with the requisite skills necessary to deliver excellent customer service.
 Such skills may include product knowledge, inventory management, handling cash and credit transactions, handling product exchange and returns, dealing with difficult customers and of course, a detailed knowledge of store policies.
 The provision of excellent customer service creates more opportunities to build enduring customer relationships with the potential to turn customers into sources of referral or retail advocates.
 In the long term, excellent customer service provides businesses with an ongoing reputation and may lead to a competitive advantage.
 Customer service is essential for several reasons.
 Firstly, customer service contributes to the customer's overall retail experience.
 Secondly, evidence suggests that a retail organization that trains its employees in appropriate customer service benefits more than those who do not.
 Customer service training entails instructing personnel in the methods of servicing the customer that will benefit corporations and businesses.
 It is important to establish a bond amongst customers-employees known as Customer relationship management.